Resume

 Sep 2023 – May 2025

-- Developed a real-time Laser Speckle Analysis UI in Python, interfacing with Basler cameras and Arduinos for automated laser intensity control.
+- Developed a real-time Laser Speckle UI in Python, using Basler cameras and Arduinos for automated laser intensity control.

 - Enhanced speckle pattern evaluation by implementing contrast analysis algorithms to maximize measurement precision.